ncandio/quadtree_package_python/README.md

 ## Publishing to PyPI

 This package is ready for publication to the Python Package Index (PyPI).
-Follow these steps to publish:

 ### Prerequisites
 ```bash